codebystu/basic-blackjack/README.md

 - The site was deployed to GitHub pages.
 The steps to deploy this static html site were:
   - In the GitHub repository, navigate to the Settings tab
   - From the code and automation menu on the left hand column select Pages
-  - From the source drop down menu select GitHub Actions
+  - From the source drop down menu select "Deploy from a branch"
-  - Click the "browse all workflows" link
-  - Scroll down to the Pages heading and click on the Configure button in the Static HTML box
-  - Click the green coloured Commit changes button in the top right corner of the window
-  - A pop up will appear with a pre filled commit message of "Create static.yml" an additional text box is available to add an optional extended description.
-Select "Commit directly to the main branch" from the radio buttons (this is default option) and click the green "Commit changes" button.
-  - You are redirected to the workflow page of the repository which shows the last commit with the .yml file added.
+  - under the branch heading the first drop down menu select "main"
+  - the second drop down menu lets you choose the folder, in this instance select /(root) and then hit Save
+  - wait for a moment and a message will be displayed at the top of the page stating "GitHub Pages source saved
-  - Navigate back to the repository and you will see a deployment section in the right hand menu below Packages.
+  - Reload the page and you will see a message at the top which includes the link to your live site, in this instance it is https://github.com/codebystu/basic-blackjack
-  - This will have a status of queued if deployment is still in progress.
-Once the site is deployed there will be a green tick and a link to the repository deployments section.
-The link in the top box will show the url for your deployed site.
-Below is a list of all deployments.

 ## Credits
 ### Media

 ### Content

-### Code (All highlighted within HTML and CSS code, using notes above the relevant sections)
+### Code

 #### Acknowledgements
 - All in the UCP-15 tutor group for making it an enjoyable experience so far and being a soundboard